 Report (that is to be submitted at the end of the course): 100%.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Reduction of credits:

 Lectures and exercises (indoor): 1 day.
 Exercises in the field and excursion: 8 days.
 Presentation of results and writing report: 3 days.

-Two weeks of the June block (including Saturday and Sunday), exact dates to be announced later.
+Two weeks of the June block, exact dates to be announced later.
 The course can be taken together with GEO221 Hydrogeology - field course.

 An examiner evaluates the reports and the plan for the course.